QuantEcon/lecture-python-intro/lectures/prob_dist.md

 It can be shown that, for this distribution, the mean is $\mu$ and the variance is $\sigma^2$.

-We can obtain the PDF, CDF and moments of the normal density via SciPy as follows.
+We can obtain the moments, PDF, CDF of the normal density via SciPy as follows:

 ```{code-cell} ipython3
 μ, σ = 0.0, 1.0